naapster/UberKelner/README.md

 # scripts/waiter

 object serving as agent of simulation.

-Can change his own coordinates in matrix by move_[direction] procedures and states of dinner tables (receive orders and give dishes)
+Can change his own coordinates in matrix by move_[direction] procedures and states of dinner tables (receive orders and give dishes).

 # main

 main loop of simulation.
-Serves graphics window and simulation events.
+Serves graphics window and simulation events, draws sprites basing on matrix values.